Net22-Group-Assignments/koala-timemap/README.md

 The navigation consists of a Navbar that runs on React Router to help the user easily move between pages.

-Data kan also be filtered using radio buttons which calls a function that displays depending on which status you choose for your project.
+Data kan also be filtered using radio buttons which calls a function that displays the data of your choice depending on which status you choose for your project.